SLNE-Development/community-server-docs/Writerside/topics/rules/rules.md

    it is discovered that players and/or their friends are exploiting such mechanics, both will face a ban.

 6. **The dissemination of inappropriate or <tooltip term='harmful-content$English'>content harmful to minors</tooltip> is strictly prohibited.**
-   It is strictly forbidden to disseminate offensive, discriminatory, racist, sexist, anti-Semitic sexist, extremist, violence-glorifying, illegal or otherwise inappropriate content in any form.
+   It is strictly forbidden to express, depict, distribute, or promote offensive, discriminatory, racist, sexist, anti-Semitic, extremist, violence-glorifying, illegal, or otherwise inappropriate content in any form.
-   This applies, among other things, to chat, books, signs, item names, skins, buildings and any other representations and forms of expression.
+This applies, among other things, to chat, books, signs, item names, skins, buildings, and any other representations and forms of expression.

    > Casinos are currently tolerated on the Survival Server due to legacy protection.
 However, in version 1.22 they will also be prohibited there.
    >